 Should I Buy A Luxury Home or Luxury Condo?

 Buying real estate can be challenging enough, but when you’re a luxury real estate buyer, the choices can be daunting and overwhelming.
 The first places to start is often deciding whether to buy a luxury house or luxury condo.
 Both have advantages and disadvantages.
 In the world of luxury real estate, the sky is the limit… literally.
-High-rise luxury condominium complexes are available in most of the world’s major markets like Miami, Las Vegas, New York, Los Angeles, New Orleans luxury developments, and many other major metropolitan cities.
+High-rise luxury condominium complexes are available in most of the world’s major markets like Miami, Las Vegas, Wilmington NC, New York, Los Angeles, New Orleans luxury developments, and many other major metropolitan cities.

 What Defines Luxury Homes?

 Luxury homes come in all shapes and sizes; they aren’t all just mansions.
 Some of them are even smaller than your average family home.
 The thing that separates luxury housing from a regular home may not be immediately obvious, although many times you’ll notice differences right away.
 Luxury can have many features.
-Luxury can be a priceless view.
+Luxury can be a priceless view of beachfront homes.
 It can be a location that only the rich can afford.
 It can be having wealthy neighbors to rub shoulders with, or it can be privacy from all those other rich snobs that you hate to bother with.
 It can be lakefront estates, river front homes, or any other exclusive waterfront properties.
 It can be all those fancy things that people typically expect, like wrought-iron gates, high concrete fences, marble, granite, and those fancy gold fixtures that your maid has to polish every day to keep free of fingerprints.
 Luxury can even be a name like Toll Brothers, Fratantoni, or even Trump.
 Luxury can be many things, but just as the saying goes for beauty, luxury is in the eye of the beholder too.

 Luxury Homes or Luxury Condos?